How To Create a Worry Monster To Support Children’s Mental Health At School

 Discussing our emotions, triggers and wellbeing in small groups or as a class can support in initiating discussions.

-Children can learn about what worry can look or feel like, develop respect for how our reactions and responses can impact not only ourselves, but also others, and create the opportunity to recognise our own and unique individual needs.
+Children can learn about their feelings, develop respect for how our reactions and responses can impact not only ourselves, but also others, and create the opportunity to recognise our own and unique individual needs.

 Creating a space for a monster box will support children should they need to release their worries or if they do not feel confident in speaking to the trusted grown up directly.